leecharlenej/learning-stuff/Web-app/Angular_notes.md

 2. Go to _project-card.component.ts_ to add the modal.
 3. Go to _project-card.component.html_ to add it as a click event.
 4. Create a project-modal component to hold the HTML for the modal. `ng g c project-modal --skip-tests`
+5. Go to _project-modal.component.ts_ to add BsModalRef.
-5. project-modal.component.ts to add BsModalRef, project-card.component.ts to add project modal component.
+6. Go to _project-card.component.ts_ to add project modal component.

 <a id="addcarousel"></a>
 ## Adding Carousel